-The results of all the resolutions set out in the Notice of the AGM will be announced on the same day via Bursa LINK, which is accessible on Bursa Securities' website.
+The results of all the resolutions set out in the Notice of the AGM will be announced on the same day via Bursa LINK, which is accessible on Bursa Securities' and the Company's websites.

-The Board ensures that full information of the Directors who are retiring at the AGM and willing to serve if reelected are disclosed in the Notice of the AGM.
+The Board ensures that full information of the Directors who are retiring at the AGM and willing to serve if re-elected are disclosed in the Notice of the AGM.